MyLambdaSchoolWork/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. Explain what a token is used for.

+Token is a unique identifier that is sent on requests that need to be authenticated.
+Without a token, the login info would have to be sent with each request and validated

 2. What steps can you take in your web apps to keep your data secure?

+This is a pretty broad question, not sure what you mean.
+Keeping tokens a secret is important though, and there are upsides and downsides of using local storage and cookies

 3. Describe how web servers work.

+Another pretty broad question.
+I guess the webpage server sends the html/css/javascript files needed to the broweser Api servers you send a request and it does something with that request.
+They almost always respond back with new information or at least a status of what happened to the request

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create- post
+Read- get
+Update- put
+Delete- you'll never believe this one it's delete